 What specifically is the School of Medicine doing to get off probationary accreditation status?

-We have taken immediate actions to resolve the ACGME’s concerns and will be undertaking further initiatives throughout the rest of the summer and fall.
+We have taken immediate actions to resolve the ACGME’s concerns and will be undertaking further initiatives tthis year.
 Some of the steps we have taken or plan to take include the following:

 All of these actions have been put on a fast track with full institutional support.
 Our goal is to address the ACGME’s concerns and strengthen our graduate medical education programs and our culture of equity, diversity and inclusion.